33 Wonderful Things to Do in Victoria, BC (by Locals!)

 Uber?
 Ride sharing?

 Yes!
-As of June, 2023, Uber started legally operating in Victoria.
+Uber operates legally in Victoria.

 You can use the ride-hailing service in downtown Victoria, at the airport and at the Swartz Bay ferry terminal.
 At the airport, there are dedicated ride-share pick-up spots right by the arrivals door.